-It’s Friday and these Cherry Tomato and Pancetta Mini Quiches drizzled with a sweet balsamic reduction are perfect for weekend munching and brunching, and will grace Easter and Mother’s Day buffets.
+It's Friday and these Cherry Tomato and Pancetta Mini Quiches drizzled with a sweet balsamic reduction are perfect for weekend munching and brunching.
+And they'll certainly be part of Easter and Mother's Day buffets!

 Remember to PIN THIS to save the recipe for later!

 As for these cute little quiches, they're easy to prep and can be made ahead.
 And, there's no shortage of flavor with the crispy pancetta, caramelized onion, and nutty parmesan and asiago swaddled in flaky puff pastry.

 The tomatoes and basil give them that extra pop of color and spring flare.
 You can even omit the pastry to keep things gluten free, but we're fans of that tender, buttery shell.